tensorflow/tensorboard/tensorboard/plugins/interactive_inference/README.md

 ```
 !pip install witwidget
 ```
-For TensorFlow GPU support, use the widwidget-gpu package instead of witwidget.
+For TensorFlow GPU support, use the witwidget-gpu package instead of witwidget.

 Then, use it as seen at the bottom of the [What_If_Tool_Notebook_Usage.ipynb notebook](https://colab.research.google.com/github/tensorflow/tensorboard/blob/master/tensorboard/plugins/interactive_inference/What_If_Tool_Notebook_Usage.ipynb).